Tehmine-01/Postman-Collection/README.md

 We should login with an existing user.
 Get that user balance and add the account 3 times with random values.
 Finally, check that amount is added correctly.

-<p> You can see the test in the attached JSON file․
+<p> You can see the test in the attached JSON file named "Add_Balance.postman_collection.json"